William Hill Sites

 Check out all the latest betting offers at William Hill

-Previous winners include the famous English victor, Fred Perry, who won the title between 1934-36.
-Andy Murray who was the next British player to win 77 years later in 2013, and most notably, recently retired Swiss maestro Roger Federer, who won the title eight times, making him the second most successful Wimbledon player ever and the most successful male player.
+Previous winners of Wimbledon include the famous English victor, Fred Perry, who won the title between 1934-36.
+Andy Murray was the next British player to win 77 years later in 2013, while recently retired Swiss maestro Roger Federer won the title eight times, making him the second-most successful Wimbledon player ever and the most successful male player.

 The most successful Wimbledon player of all time is Martina Navratilova, who won nine championships in her career.
-She is regarded as one of the best female tennis players of all time.
-The world no.1 for 332 weeks and the doubles no.1 for 237 weeks, she is the only player ever to hold both positions for over 200 weeks.
+The world number one for 332 weeks and the doubles number one for 237 weeks, she is the only player ever to hold both positions for over 200 weeks.
 Alongside her nine singles titles she also won seven doubles championships at Wimbledon.

-Many other greats have graced the grass at Centre Court, including Pete Sampras, Andre Agassi, Rafael Nadal, Novak Djokovic, Serena Williams and Billie Jean King.
+Many other greats have tasted victory on the grass at Centre Court, including Pete Sampras, Andre Agassi, Rafael Nadal, Novak Djokovic, Serena Williams and Billie Jean King.

 What are the odds for Wimbledon?